Coffee and Parkinson's disease

 • It is, not decaffeinated, caffeinated consumption that is associated with reducing the risk of Parkinson’s disease. therefore, the involvement here from the studies can not be applied to decaffeinated consumption as such.

-• The inverse relationship between caffeine and Parkinson’s disease is consistent in men and postmenopausal women who never used hormone replacement therapy.
+• The inverse relationship between caffeine and Parkinson’s disease is consistent in men and postmenopausal women who never used hormone replacement therapy prior.
 The difference among women and postmenopausal women users of hormone replacement therapy remains unknown.
 This finding implies that caffeine may interact with estrogen in deciding the risk of developing Parkinson’s disease.

 Previous